MuhtasimTanmoy/notebook/distributed/messaging.md

 - The Kafka Producer API is used to produce streams of data records.
 - The Kafka Consumer API is used to consume a stream of records from Kafka.
 - A Broker is a Kafka server that runs in a Kafka Cluster.
 Kafka Brokers form a cluster.
-- Best effort delivery across process, tcp, udp, just once
+- Best effort delivery across process, TCP, UDP, just once
 - No ordering

 ### RabbitMQ